darknoahh/auto-collector-dashboard/README.md

 If you want to track custom events beyond pageviews, clicks, and form submissions, you can easily access our core Javascript tracking library (which this SDK uses under the hood).
 See more [here](https://keen.io/docs/streams/web-auto-collection/?s=gh_ac_dash).

 For example: You could have a graph of `signup` or `login` events that are custom to your application.
-Other example actions you could track with Keen IO are: purchases, powerups, upgrades, errors, swipes, favorites, impressions, etc.
+Other example actions you could track with Keen are: purchases, powerups, upgrades, errors, swipes, favorites, impressions, etc.

-If you want to think more about event data, check out this [blog post](https://blog.keen.io/analytics-for-hackers-how-to-think-about-event-data-cabeefe1f3d9?source=glitch).
+If you want to think more about event data, check out this [blog post](https://blog.keen.io/analytics-for-hackers-how-to-think-about-event-data-cabeefe1f3d9?source=gh_ac_dash).

 ## Contributions Welcome